Traditional Extended, Mini, and Modified Tummy Tucks in Fredericksburg, VA

 You will need plenty of rest to ensure a safe recovery and should avoid lifting more than 25 pounds for the first six weeks.
 Our office also recommends planning for at least three weeks off from work.
 An extended tummy tuck usually requires the longest recovery.

 You will return to our office for a series of follow-up appointments.
-These visits are typially scheduled after one day, one week, two weeks and then intermittently through three months, depending on the progress of your unique recovery.
+These visits are typically scheduled after one day, one week, two weeks and then intermittently through three months, depending on the progress of your unique recovery.
 If you are traveling to our office, we recommend spending the first night in a hotel for easy travel to the first follow-up.
 Our office can assist you in making the arrangements if needed.

 Most patients see full results within three months, but it can take up to six months for swelling to subside fully.

 An extended tummy tuck creates a slimmer, tauter appearance throughout the entire abdomen, hip and back area.
 Your waist will be much slimmer and the entire aesthetic of your body will be more balanced.